-These are also referred to risk tact tenders and assist in identifying risks pausing a series of questions whose answers will indicate whether hazardous conditions exist e.g. does KSPS have flammable substances within the premises, does the college have fire extinguishers that are in operational order etc.
+These are also referred to risk tact tenders and assist in identifying risks by pausing a series of questions whose answers will indicate whether hazardous conditions exist e.g. does KSPS have flammable substances within the premises, does the college have fire extinguishers that are in operational order etc.

 Exposure Check list

 This refers to a list of common exposures where aim is to reduce chances of commissions and oversight some of which can be serious.